If you have high blood pressure and your condition is well controlled with medication, you may easily qualify for preferred rates.

 The cost of life insurance will depend on several categories to consider.
 For example, if you are interested in comparing life insurance quotes for high blood pressure, the severity of your condition needs to be known first.
 In addition, how well it is controlled by medication is a crucial factor the insurer’s underwriters will be looking at.

 You can use our instant quoting system to compare life insurance quotes for high blood pressure from about 40 carriers.
 Use the preferred or standard plus rates in the health class drop-down menu if you have a mild condition or hypertension.
 If your case is more severe, you can use the standard rates in the drop-down menu.
-If you want to get your quote quickly, call us and we will be happy to quote you right over the phone.
+If you want to get your quote quickly, contact us and we will be happy to quote you right over the phone.

 Just keep in mind this is just speculation because an experienced agent needs to be consulted to know for sure.
 Here is a simple list of the underwriting categories I referred to above, depending on what type of policy and company you are applying with.